joshscrabeck/Renewable-Energy-Price-Modelling/README.md

 ## Overview

 ### This project focuses on forecasting renewable energy prices using a combination of linear and non-linear models.
-The models leverage historical energy price data to make predictions, providing insights that can support decision-making in energy markets.
+The models leverage historical renewable energy price data to make predictions, providing insights that can support decision-making in energy markets.

 ## Linear Models
 ### Autoregressive Integrated Moving Average (ARIMA)